Computer Science Graduate Degree Admission Requirements

 2. Successful applicants will usually have a grade point average (GPA) of at least 3.5 (on a 4.0 scale).
 Normally, no applicant will be considered who has less than a 3.0 or less than a B average in undergraduate computer science courses.

-4. International students will need to submit TOEFL (minimum 80), Duolingo (minimum 105), or Academic IELTS scores (with no score lower than 6.5 and a minimum average of 7.0).
+3. As of the Fall 2023 term, the requirement for GRE general scores are permanently waived.
+4. International students will need to submit TOEFL (minimum 80), Duolingo (minimum 105), or Academic IELTS scores (with no individual score lower than 6.5 and a minimum average of 7.0).

-In place of requiring the GRE general scores, successful applicants to the Computer Science graduate programs will be required to conduct online live interviews with a member of the UMaine Computer Science faculty.
+All successful applicants to the Computer Science graduate programs are requested to conduct online live interviews with a member of the UMaine Computer Science faculty.
 Applicants should seek interviews with faculty members whose research interests align with their individual goals and interests.
 If the applicant does not have a preference, they may contact the UMaine Computer Science Graduate Program Coordinator to arrange an interview.

 Students are expected to have completed the following courses or their equivalent at the time of admission: